CloudCannon/Hugo-conf-2022/content/_index.md

     hexagons:
       - _bookshop_name: simple/hexagon-block
         hexagon_color: pink
-        title: A conference for all Hugoers
+        title: A Conference for all Hugoers
         content: >-
           <p>HugoConf organizers are dedicated to providing a safe, inclusive
           and harassment free environment for all attendees.
 Please review our